codeforrva/eligibility-screener/README.md

 `rails s`

+Or to allow it to be accessed from the Internet:

+`rails s -b 0.0.0.0`

 ## Testing with cURL

 You can simulate sending a text message to the app using cURL if cookies are enabled.
 For example:

-`curl -X POST http://localhost:3000/ -c /tmp/cookies -b /tmp/cookies -d 'Body=hello'`
+`curl -X POST http://servername:3000/ -c /tmp/cookies -b /tmp/cookies -d 'Body=hello'`

+The test console is also available at http://servername:3000/.

+## TODO

+* Localize 'Error' and field names
+* Tests
+* Translations
+* Documentation on how to add new screeners, translations, etc